 It’s a stressful period.
 Going from one anxiety (about life in general) to the next (argh, I have a Japanese lesson and I’m so unprepared!) is not a good recipe for mental health.

 In general, I’m a fan of doing fun things when learning languages.
 There’s no point reading a newspaper if you don’t normally do that in your mother tongue.
 Many people in Asia, particularly in China and in Korea, learn English by watching Friends over and over and studying the subtitles.
 Find something as fun as that — TV shows, movies, music — whatever keeps you entertained.

-The final thing is that you should avoid over-investing or over-stressing yourself during a crisis.
-This is specific to the 2020 coronavirus pandemic.
+The final thing is that you should avoid over-stressing yourself.

-So being able to learn a language from home during the stay-at-home orders is a luxury.
+Remember that being able to learn a language from home during the stay-at-home orders is a luxury of sorts.
 That luxury might change.
 In light of that, don’t overdo it.

 Here’s a reasonable schedule for studying a language at home as you try to keep life going on: